Students going to university from September 2024 should already have been thinking about what to study and where they want to apply.

 If you are unsure of when the deadline for your course is, you can use UCAS’ search tool.

 Apprenticeships start throughout the year and application deadlines vary depending on the employer.

-From this autumn, every applicant will be able to see apprenticeship opportunities alongside degree courses, in their UCAS student account.
+Every applicant is now able to see the most relevant apprenticeship opportunities for them alongside degree courses in their UCAS student account.

-Students will be able to search for an apprenticeship at any time throughout the year, as and when employers are hiring, with vacancies updated in real time.
+Students can search for an apprenticeship at any time throughout the year, as and when employers are hiring, with vacancies updated in real time.